ricdip/SimpleInterpreter/README.md

     9
     ```

-- Call expression: call a callable function and return its result:
+- **Call expression**: call a callable function and return its result:
     ```
     > fn(x){ x + 2 }(8)
     10